ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 ## Changes from previous driver

 * turning motors on using the motor record PREM field no longer works (the on state is now tested before PREM is run) so you need to set MTR0101_AUTOONOFF_CMD etc. to "On" (this has been adjusted in `SetupR3Axis.bat`)
-* GalilStartController() has lost the "display code" argument, so you need to move the "Thread mask" argument (usually value "3" for us) one position earlier in your local settings/galil/galil*.cmd files
+* In the upstream code GalilStartController() has lost the "display code" argument, for compatibility we have added this back so we **do not** currently need to move the "Thread mask" argument (usually value "3" for us) one position earlier in your local settings/galil/galil*.cmd files.
+When we have completed the migration on all instruments we may revise this.
 * Home position is now always set to 0, so PVs like MTR0101_HOMEVAL_SP and MTR0101_PHOME_CMD have been removed.
 See [Resetting-HOMEVAL](Resetting-HOMEVAL)

-## TODO
+## TODO (from earlier testing)

 * Unsolicited messages are currently using UDP only, I need to look at adding TCP support
-* Loading the Profile and kinematic axes DBs cause streams of errors
+* Loading the Profile and kinematic axes DBs cause streams of errors (may now be fixed?)
-* Running GalilTest IOC from support/galil/master does not work (may not fix)
+* Running GalilTest IOC from support/galil/master does not work (may not fix, not really needed)

 ## Test Strategy (Assuming testing on EMMA)